rmarquezn/Programming_Languages-Final_Project/README.md

 * Rodrigo Marquez -

 ## Description
-As the final project, we will be implementing a feistel cipher algorithm in elixir, which will take a message from a file and return another file with the encrypted message using 2 rounds of the feistel cipher.
+As the final project, we will be implementing a feistel cipher algorithm in Racket, which will take a message from a file and return another file with the encrypted message using 2 rounds of the feistel cipher.
+Feistel Cipher model is a structure or a design used to develop many block ciphers such as DES.
+Feistel cipher may have invertible, non-invertible and self invertible components in its design.
+Same encryption as well as decryption algorithm is used.
+A separate key is used for each round.
+However same round keys are used for encryption as well as decryption.

 ## Lenguage
-The project will be developed in [Elixir](https://elixir-lang.org/)
+The project will be developed in [Racket](https://racket-lang.org/)

 ## Topics